-18. Mate the adapter with the P3073x module and ensure the connector locking tab is properly engaged.
+18. Mate the adapter with the J538x module and ensure the connector locking tab is properly engaged.

-27. Use the supplied 40A fuse and fuseholder with an M5 lug right at the fuse box power entry.
-Use the supplied 10AWG yellow sealed splice to extend the wiring to the PM3.
+29. Use the supplied 40A fuse and fuseholder with an M5 lug right at the factory fuse box power entry block.

-29. Check everything over 3 times and ensure all the sealed splices have been heatshrunk before reconnecting the battery.
+30. Check everything over 3 times and ensure all the sealed splices have been heatshrunk.

 31. Plug the Power In and Pump Out connectors into the PM3.